cloudmesh-community/fa19-516-174/project/report.md

 ## Abstract

-We try to develop a dockerized AI-service for the Random Forest functionality via Scikit-Learn.
+We try to develop a dockerized AI REST based service for the Random Forest functionality via Scikit-Learn.
 This application is deployed on Google cloud as well as AWS.
 The user should be able to access and run curl commands from their own terminal with the ip address provided.
 CSV files can be uploaded to fit and predict.

 ## Introduction